JeffAMcGee/www/content/underscore-any.md

 Someone complained that when an exception was thrown in `_.each`'s iterator you would not see the full stack trace.
 Instead, the stack trace would end inside forEach's catch block.
-This is really a shortcoming of Javascript's exception handling: you can't catch specific types of exceptions.
+This is really a shortcoming of JavaScript's exception handling: you can't catch specific types of exceptions.
 (Browser debuggers could also be improved to cleanly handle the case of an exception that gets rethrown in a catch block.)